loganstundal/EventData-Space-Colombia/Replication/README.md

     in maps containing posterior mean, probability, and standard deviation estimates of the Gaussian random field.
 -   **`colombia2.Rdata`** - an unprojected simple feature object of
-    level-2 administrative boundaries (Municipalities) used for mapping purposes.
+    Colombia’s level-2 administrative boundaries (Municipalities) used
+    for mapping purposes.

 # Replication results